Crotalaria verrucosa

 Crotalaria verrucosa, the blue rattlepod, is a species of flowering plant in the legume family, Fabaceae.
 This shrub belongs to the subfamily Faboideae.
-The herb found in Bangladesh, China, Cambodia, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Philippines, Sri Lanka, Thailand, Vietnam; Australasia and Africa and Americas regions.
+The herb can be found in tropical and subtropical areas from in Bangladesh to Sri Lanka in South Asia, Southeast Asia, Australasia and Central America.

 Crotalaria verrucosa is a perennial shrub that grows to about 50 to 100 cm in height.